The Memory-Conservation Theory of Memristance: Calculating the Magnetic Flux

-We start with the Biot-Savert law for the magnetic field associated with a volume current.
+To calculate the flux which should be in Chua's equation, we start by calculating the flux associated with a steady-line current, and this is given by the Biot-Savert law for the magnetic field associated with a volume current.
 This is the most appropriate formulation of the Biot-Savert law because we are going to consider the magnetic flux just above the memristor surface where the memristor is best viewed as a 3-dimensional object.
-The Biot-Savert law comes from magnetostatics, a branch of theory that describes the magnetic effects due to constant currents, although our current will change, magnetostatics is still a valid approach because the changing current is far slower than that to which such theory is successfully applied (namely mains A.C.
-(50-60Hz)).
+The Biot-Savert law comes from magnetostatics, a branch of electromagnetic theory that describes the magnetic effects due to constant currents, although our current will change, magnetostatics is still a valid approach because the changing current is, in this case, far slower than that to which such theory is successfully applied (namely mains A.C.
+(50-60Hz))~\cite{Electrodynamics}.